Get

 1. Your Clothes Smell Like You

-If your dog tends to steal your dirty laundry, it’s probably because it smells like you.
+If your dog steals your dirty laundry, it’s probably because it smells like you.
 The smellier your clothing, the more your dog probably loves it.
 If you throw your clothes on the floor or leave them where they’re easily accessed, your dog might even think you’ve left them there as a gift.

-In these cases, your dog might bring the clothing to their bed to have your scent nearby for comfort.
+In those cases, your dog might bring the clothing to their bed to have your scent nearby for comfort.
 Dogs are pack animals, and combining their scent with yours is comforting.

 2. They Have Anxiety and Stress